KateCB-DevOps/Asus-X299-Hackintosh/README.md

 # Introduction
 The ASUS X299 Hackintosh repo contains OpenCore EFI distributions and related files that can be used as a reference when starting or migrating your X299 Hackintosh to OpenCore.
+While the EFIs can be used as a starting point and should be compatible with all ASUS X299 boards, it is still highly recommended to review [OpenCore Vanilla Desktop Guide](https://dortania.github.io/OpenCore-Desktop-Guide/) and [Skylake-X section](https://dortania.github.io/OpenCore-Desktop-Guide/config-HEDT/skylake-x.html) for more information.

 References:
 * [OpenCore Vanilla Desktop Guide](https://dortania.github.io/OpenCore-Desktop-Guide/)